top-on/blueprint-python/README.md

     pip install --user cookiecutter
     ```

-2. Generate a Python package project, then enter it:
+2. Generate a Python package project, then enter the created project folder:

     ```bash
     cookiecutter https://github.com/thorbenjensen/blueprint-python.git
     ```

+3. Make sure the required Python version is installed with `pyenv`:

+    ```bash
+    pyenv install `cat .python-version`
+    ```

-3. Install dependencies into a virtual environment with `Poetry`, then update and activate it:
+4. Install dependencies into a virtual environment with `poetry`, then update and activate it:

     ```bash
     poetry install